 The key aim of the GDPR is to process data from private people in a lawful and transparent manner.

-Now it is time to analyze what all these changes mean for Digital Marketing and business owners.
+Now, lets analyze what all these changes mean for Digital Marketing and business owners.

 What are the main pains?